wp-plugins/wordpress-flash-uploader/readme.txt

 Please go to the settings page of Wordpress Flash Uploader.
 There you find a small donation section.
 Thank you for your support.

 == Changelog ==
+= 2.15.1 =
+* Updated TFU 2.15.
+Language files where updated and Serbian language file was added.

 = 2.15 =
 * New configuration options for the 'Sync media library'.
 You can define which file extensions should be syncronized.
 * You can enable automatically sync which is executed as cron job in Wordpress.
 I have added several cron job times as well.
 You have to set "define('ALTERNATE_WP_CRON', true);" in wp-config.php to enable the cron jobs.